karnerjames/CCOA-Examples/README.md

 This script cleans and formats the data from the 2 main reports from the RAP data system.
 One report includes all applications ever submitted, the other report shows "completed" applications submitted (deemed complete and ready for review) for a specified timeframe (I run through the beginning of previous year).
-This script cleans the two datasets in a way that calculates new fields and formats for easier/better visuals in a PowerBI dashboard that includes calculations for number of applications by month, bi-weekly, and weekly and by location/employee as well as financial/spending estimates and processing times for application approval and/or rejection.
+This script cleans the two datasets in a way that calculates new fields and formats for easier/better visuals in a PowerBI dashboard.
+The dashboard shows the number of applications by month, bi-weekly, and weekly and by location/employee as well as financial/spending estimates and processing times for application approval and/or rejection.
 There is also a section creating a calendar to be used in power BI that excludes weekends and City of Chicago holidays, among other elements for accurate calculations and reporting.The dashboard is able